Safe Foreign Real Estate Investment:

 Monthly P&L Report

 Income (rent, Airbnb), expenses (HOA, management, repairs), net profit.
-Not "everything's fine" on WhatsApp — numerical report.
+Not "everything's fine" on WhatsApp — a numerical report.

 Property Photos Access